PF4Public/gentoo-overlay/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- What were you trying to accomplish?
 What didn't function as expected?
 Please provide any relevant information including the full build log.
+Please don't use external services for that.
 If you have some unusual setup in your system please also mention this.
 And don't forget to edit the title. -->